Remi-Gau/advanced_fMRI_course/OnlineResources.md

 Jeanette Mumford has a fantastic series of videos on neuroimaging analysis on [youtube](https://www.youtube.com/channel/UCZ7gF0zm35FwrFpDND6DWeA).
 The channel also has [Facebook group](https://www.facebook.com/groups/mumfordbrainstats/) (as well as a [tumblr](http://mumfordbrainstats.tumblr.com/) and [twitter account](https://twitter.com/mumbrainstats)) if you have questions.

 ### Andrew Jahn
 [Here](https://www.youtube.com/user/Shala5ha5ka) for the videos but he also as a [blog](https://www.andysbrainblog.com/) (see the old version [here](http://andysbrainblog.blogspot.com)).
-He has some very good follow along 'tutorials' for FSL, Freesurfer and AFNI amongst other things.
+He has some very good follow along 'tutorials' for FSL, Freesurfer and

+amongst other things.

 ### Center for Brains, Minds and Machines
 [Here](https://www.youtube.com/channel/UCGoxKRfTs0jQP52cfHCyyRQ)